nooh007/FasterRCNN-FaceMask-Detection/README.md

 Faster R-CNN Implementation in Pytorch

-This repository implements Faster R-CNN with Resnet-50 Backbones in Pytorch.
+This repository implements Faster R-CNN with Resnet-50 Backbone in Pytorch.

 This faster RCNN implementation can be used for any custom dataset, and make sure to follow the steps from the Tutorial to avoid any errors.